3 Facts about BriCal

 BriCal (after British Calculator) is a circular brass calculator, patented in 1905 by the engineer Herbert Dickinson and his wife, Mabel Dickinson.
 The adding machine was manufactured by the company British Calculators Ltd, London, from 1905 till the 1920s in different variants.
 The most common is a disk, with a diameter of 135 mm and thickness of 10 mm, weighing 450 g, put in a special case with velvet.

 The exact time the company ended is unknown.
 It appears most of the BriCal calculating machines were manufactured in the first 10 to 20 years.
 Other sources cite manufacturing lasting until the 1950s.

 - Original Use

-This particular British calculator machine has three or more concentric discs which are drawn clockwise with the stylus to add pounds, shillings, and pence.
-Using the pin or stylus, one rotates the chain, until the wanted sums show in the window.
-Sums can be calculated to £500.
+This particular British calculator machine has three or more concentric brass discs which are drawn clockwise with the stylus to add pounds, shillings, and pence.
+Using the pin or stylus, one rotates the chain, until the wanted sums show in the window of the adding machine.
+Sums can be calculated in pre-decimal currency up to £500.

 These are just the basic instructions for the original BriCal.
 The machine was manufactured in a surprising number of variants for its apparently short production time.